drummonds/sceco/content/_index.md

 The noise managment plan contradicts the noise modelling by allowing gas or electric trucks rather than electric.

+## Transport statement

 The transport stattement has spelling mistakes eg page 2

+The transport statement seems to use different data on the vehicle movements to the noise statement.
+The noise impact has cherry picked data from a video which has not been provided and the transport statement relies on data from a refused submission in 2021.

+The [2021 submission](/2023-6scs/6scs/21_02840_FUL-TRANSPORT_ASSESSMENT-2710834.pdf) for the residential site calculated data from an industry standard TRICS database but did not take into account

 ## How does the new application mitigate the refusal of the last application